 - Institutional grade foam does not absorb water

 - Easy to clean

 - Blue seat eliminates staining and discoloration

 - Unlimited lifetime warranty!

 - It’s one of the more expensive products we reviewed

 - Slightly larger footprint — 17″ wide and 21″ deep

-If you’re looking for a budget that will finally help you take a again then this model from DR. MAYA will keep your wallet happy.
+If you’re looking for a budget shower seat that will finally help you take a shower again then this model from DR. MAYA will keep your wallet happy.
 But we do have some concerns about how the chair will withstand longterm use or heavier users.

-With a decent range of , medium size footprint, and good overall performance, the adjustable and with is best described as average.
+With a decent range of adjustable height, medium size footprint, and good overall performance, the adjustable bath and shower seat with armrest is best described as average.
 Everything about it is average, which is not a bad thing, it’s just… average.